"Science versus the Stars:"

 1. Insufficient experience for self-selection: One of the biggest disadvantages of the experiment is that the mean age of the subjects is 19.3 years.
 This group could be expected to have a low level of self-knowledge or high suggestibility being at an age where family, peers etc have a strong positive and sometimes negative influence.
 These students are unlikely to have been through the life-defining experiences such as marriage, kids, home ownership or jobs.
 Tests of self-selection involving potential need subjects who have at least been through their Saturn return (i.e. after the age of 30).
 On tests and re-tests on the California Psychological Index the median results after 25 years is .58 suggesting a high potential for re-evaluation from age 19.

 2. Self-selection is easy when results parrot the questions.
 Self-selection is more successful when the analysis closely reflects the self-image or desired self-image of the individual at the time.
 Self-selection failed with the California Personality Inventory Carlson (1985) and the Minnnesota Multiphasic Personality Inventory (Sundberg 1955), when subjects were unable to recognise their psychological profile in a blind test to a significant level.
 Subsequent tests including this one show that with the right type of psychological analysis, a subject can identify him or herself.
 Really it boils down to how closely the analysis repeats the subject's response.
 So to take an extreme example, if a subject's answer gives a high positive answer to Are you confident at parties or in a public situation, the subject will expect that their outgoing nature should score highly.
+The whole experiment rests on the assumption that because participants could recognize their self-reported NEO-FFI profiles, self-selection is a valid measure for all types of personality analysis including astrology.
+However, as this is a classic logical fallacy, no meaningful conclusions can be expected relating to astrology.

 3. Subjects desire for an idealised self-image.
 In these types of tests, no matter how honest people try to be, they will create and favour an idealised image of themselves which may not correspond to reality.
 So the response and the preferred report will correspond with the ideal.
 However, the question is what is the value of a test that merely reflects the students' self-opinion no matter how accurate?
 Astrology is different and arguably more useful in say career choice, as it identifies potential, which may be unrealised.
 The authors refer to a related test by Taylor and Brown (1988) suggesting that many people hold an unrealistically enhanced view of themselves.